asottile/shiny-pokemon-scraper/README.md

 shiny-pokemon-scraper
 =====================

-automatically detect max raid events with guaranteed shiny pokemon
+automatically detect tera raid events with guaranteed shiny pokemon

-I always seem to miss the max raid battle events (which sometimes have guaranteed shiny pokemon!).
+I always seem to miss the tera raid battle events (which sometimes have guaranteed shiny pokemon!).
 I decided to try and automate this using a reputable news source and a little bit of code.